 Skip to content

-Use the MASV transfer API to:
+Getting started with the MASV API

 About MASV API

-REST API Conventions
+REST API conventions

-• This API supports a Representational State Transfer (REST) model for accessing a set of resources through a fixed set of operations.
+• This API supports a Representational State Transfer model for accessing a set of resources through a fixed set of operations.

 • Use consistent HTTP verb to action mapping: